Skip to Content

 • If your kids roll a lot, go with a Big Agnes Bag sleeping bags for kids.

-• If you need more of a summer weight and want the sleeping bag to last longer as they grow, go with the Kelty Callisto 30.
+• If you need want the sleeping bag to last longer as they grow, go with the REI Zephyr.

 • If your kids prefer being a little less restricted in their bags and you don’t worry about weight, go with the REI Kindercamp or Kelty Callisto.

-• If you need a quality, affordable bag that will keep them warm, go with the Kelty Mistral or Teton Sports Celsius.
+• If you need a quality, affordable bag that will keep them warm, go with the one REI Kindercone or Kelty Mistral.

 Related Posts: